api3dao/vitepress-docs/docs/explore/introduction/decentralized-apis.md

 ### 1. Self-funded data feeds

-Self-funded dAPIs provide developers with the tools to use single-source data feed services with minimal associated costs and no upfront commitment, served in a fully permissionless fashion through the API3 Market.
+Self-funded dAPIs provide developers with the tools to use single-source data feed services with no upfront commitment.
+They are served in a fully permissionless fashion through the API3 Market.
 Once gas funds have been provided in the oracle sponsor wallet a dAPI will begin automatically post data on-chain when price deviation thresholds are met.